 A typical introvert extrovert relationship conflict can take hold when one partner does all the talking and the other doesn’t get a chance to say their piece.
 This happens because extroverts tend to ramble on whereas introverts struggle to put their thoughts into words.
 Check the tendency to talk too much.
 Pause between sentences to allow them to respond.

 It also helps to ask open-ended questions.
 This can encourage your otherwise reserved partner to speak out and share their thoughts with you.
-If you are in a relationship with an extreme introvert you need to know this.
+If you are in a relationship with an extreme introvert, you need to know this.
+And if you do end up in a conflict with each other, remember to follow some fair fighting rules.

 8. Don’t push for a response